Thaalikaatha Kaaliamman

-Thaalikaatha Kaaliamman is a 2001 Tamil-language Hindu devotional film directed by R. Somasunder.
+Thaalikaatha Kaaliamman is a 2001 Indian Tamil-language Hindu devotional film written and directed by R. Somasunder.
 The film stars Prabhu, Kausalya and Sanghavi.
-The film, produced by P. Kannappan Yadav, has musical score by Sirpy and was released on 16 February 2001.
+The film, produced by P. Kannappan Yadav, was released on 16 February 2001.

 Plot

-Bose (Prabhu) and his cousin Pandi (Pandiarajan) come to a village to discover the miracles of the village's Goddess.
+Bose and his cousin Pandi come to a village to discover the miracles of the village's Goddess.

-In the past, Abirami (Indhu), a young woman drowned in the village pond.
+In the past, Abirami, a young woman drowned in the village pond.
 The whole village then thinks that she had done some wrong for which Goddess had punished her.
-The village's Nattamai (Alex) ordered Abirami's family to leave the village immediately, her husband refused to perform her last rites and abandoned his little daughter.
-The child was brought up by Kamachi (Manorama), the Nattamai's wife.
+The village's Nattamai ordered Abirami's family to leave the village immediately, her husband refused to perform her last rites and abandoned his little daughter.
+The child was brought up by Kamachi, the Nattamai's wife.
 Thereafter, the village became unpopular, arid and the villagers left the village one by one.

-Now, Abhirami's daughter, Karpagam (Kausalya) has grown up.
+Now, Abhirami's daughter, Karpagam has grown up.
 Karpagam's uncle, a rowdy, wants to steal her things but Bose saves her.
 The villagers force Karpagam to do a cruel thing.
 As there is drought in the village, the villagers want Karpagam to be made as a dead body and take her around the village, so that it rains.
 To protect her, Bose decides to marry her but the villagers refuse.
 The village's Nattamai tells what happened really : Abirami was in fact killed by Maruthu, Nattamai's son, and Nattamai concealed it.
 Later, Goddess punished them: Maruthu died while Nattamai became physically ill.
 Bose marries Karpagam and the villagers apologise to Karpagam.

 Bose returns to his house with his wife.
-Even though Bose married her secretly, his father Dharmalingam (Manivannan) blesses them and he prepares their wedding reception.
-At his first night, Bose finds Ramya (Sanghavi) instead of Karpagam in his room and she declares herself to be the woman he married.
+Even though Bose married her secretly, his father Dharmalingam blesses them and he prepares their wedding reception.
+At his first night, Bose finds Ramya instead of Karpagam in his room and she declares herself to be the woman he married.
 So Bose asks to his father who is Ramya and he tells the past.